-Source Basis

-Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement

-Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S.

-Department of Education

-Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund been paid (18.5% of the amount collected for a defaulted loan that is purchased by a lender for rehabilitation or consolidation), withheld from gross receipts
+Source Basis Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S. Department of Education Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education Default Aversion Fee I% of the outstanding amount of loans that were reported delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund Collection Retention Fee 16% of the amount collected on loans on which reinsurance has been paid (10% of the amount collected for a defaulted loan that is purchased by a lender for rehabilitation or consolidation), withheld from gross receipts